Financial and Monetary Systems

 Shrinkflation rising up the political agenda

-In the US, Senator Bob Casey has introduced a bill to fight the shrinkflation of consumer goods that American families routinely purchase.
-His analysis shows how widespread shrinkflation is, and the bill would direct the Federal Trade Commission (FTC) to establish it as an unfair or deceptive practice.
-It would also authorize civil action against corporations that practise shrinkflation.
+In Korea, food makers and suppliers face fines of up to $7,300 if they fail to notify consumers of product size changes.
+Meanwhile, in the US, Senator Bob Casey has introduced a bill to fight the shrinkflation of consumer goods that American families routinely purchase.
+His analysis shows how widespread shrinkflation is, and the bill would direct the Federal Trade Commission to establish it as an unfair or deceptive practice.
+It would also authorize civil action against corporations that practice shrinkflation.

 ITEM CATEGORIES WITH THE HIGHEST SHRINKFLATION